-When demodex parasites nest in the eyelash follicles of your eyelids, they initiate an inflammatory response that leads to pluggedmeibomian glands and meibomian gland dysfunction, or MGD.
-MGD is also known as posterior blepharitis and is also closely associated with anterior blepharitis.
+When demodex parasites nest in the eyelash follicles of your eyelids, they initiate an inflammatory response that leads to pluggedmeibomian glands and overall eyelid inflammation.
 This occurs when bacteria builds up around the eyelashes.
-Blepharitis is an extremely common condition that affects 30 million Americans!
+It is an extremely common condition that affects 30 million Americans!

-Since demodex can contribute to eye conditions such as blepharitis, the symptoms are often very similar.
-With both MGD and anterior blepharitis, you would notice red, painful, irritated eyes and may often notice crustiness around the eyelashes and on the eyelids.
-These symptoms, along with burning of the eyes and blurred vision, often mean dry eye disease, MGD, and/or anterior blepharitis.
-MGD and anterior blepharitis cause evaporative dry eye, because the glands become unable to produce the proper oils needed to prevent evaporation of the tear film.
-Therefore, the tear film evaporates more quickly, and dry eyes are the result.
+If you have an issue with demodex, you would notice red, painful, irritated eyes and may often notice crustiness around the eyelashes and on the eyelids.
+These symptoms, along with burning of the eyes and blurred vision, often mean you've got issues with your meibomian glands.
+Because the glands become unable to produce the proper oils needed to prevent evaporation of the tear film, dryness results.

 One of the most important points to make is that removal of eye makeup at the end of the day is essential.
 Using an oil-based eye makeup remover (bonus points if it contains tea tree essential oil) is preferable because oil dissolves oil and these work well to ensure that you’re completely removing all makeup remnants.
 Next, wash your face with a tea tree oil soap, such as Heyedrate Foaming Tea Tree Soap.
 This product is 100% plant based and contains a nourishing liquid soap along with 19 soothing plant botanicals and extracts.
 It’s gentle on your skin, even if you’re sensitive to tea tree oil in other products.

 The next piece of the puzzle is hypochlorous acid.
 We recommend Heyedrate Lid and Lash Cleanser used twice per day.
-After thoroughly removing your makeup and washing your face, apply the solution by simply spraying your closed eyelids.
+After thoroughly removing your makeup and washing your face, apply the solution by simply spraying it onto a cotton ball or round and applying it to your closed eyelids.
 Rub it in, and then let it dry.
 There’s no need to rinse it off!
-Alternatively, you can use a cotton ball or round for application if you prefer more friction.
-Hypochlorous acid actually works to kill all of the bacteria that demodex feed on.
-It is naturally made in our own bodies, so it’s as natural and organic as it comes.
-Studies show that hypochlorous acid properly kills the bacteria responsible for evaporative dry eye, and gets rid of demodex mites without causing irritation.
-We love this spray for all ages and all people, whether you know you’re suffering from irritated eyes or not.

 If you want to go a little more aggressive, you can try the MediViz Eyelid Wipes with Tea Tree Oil.
-This product is amazing for fighting demodex because it contains tea tree oil and can be used safely around the eyes without causing irritation.
+This product can be used safely around the eyes without causing irritation.
 Simply remove a pre-moistened wipe from its package, close your eyes, and use a gentle sweeping motion to clean the eyelids and lashes.
 Concentrate the wipe at the base of the eyelashes where demodex like to live.
 There's no need to rinse this formula off.